 Node is defined as a single instance of Elasticsearch.
 Usually, it runs one instance for each machine.
 Clusters are termed as a collection of nodes which communicate with each other to read/write to an index.
 Cluster requires a unique name to avoid unnecessary nodes to join the cluster.
 There is a master node which manages the whole cluster.
 Master node is responsible for any changes to clusters like adding a node, removing a node, creating or deleting indices, etc. Each cluster and node has a unique name.

-Each node in a cluster contributes to the searching and indexing capabilities of cluster.
+Each node in a cluster contributes to the searching and indexing capabilities of the cluster.
 For example, if we have run some search query, each node will execute that to search through the data it stores.
-Each node supports searching, indexing, manipulating of existing data.
+Each node supports searching, indexing, manipulating existing data.

 Indices are also identified by their name.
 Their names can be used to search for any document.